-As part of these courses, and with the support of an academic supervisor, you will propose and select an Honours research project in an area of interest to you, culminating in the completion of a 10,000-word thesis (over two semesters).
+As part of these courses, and with the support of an academic supervisor, you will undertake an Honours research project, culminating in the completion of a 10,000-word thesis (over two semesters).

 As the Law Honours program is embedded within your existing LLB structure, completing it will not extend the original end date for your studies.

 Entry to the Law Honours pathway is competitive and occurs by application.
 Applications are made towards the end of your penultimate year.
 With a timely application, you will be able to complete the Honours program without extending the original end date for your LLB studies.

 For admission to Law Honours, you will normally have a GPA of 6 in your LAW-coded courses, but you can apply if you have a GPA of at least 5.5.
 Students with a GPA less than 6 may be required to provide evidence explaining how they will be able to complete an honours research project, based upon demonstrated ability in academic writing (or other evidence of high level research and writing).

 Your thesis topic must be one for which the School can provide academic supervision.Information surrounding potential Honours topics is advertised during the application process.